-Place the butter/marg and sugar into a large bowl, or the bowl of your stand mixer and beat on medium-high speed until light and fluffy, around 2 minutes.
+Place the butter/margarine, lime zest and sugar into a large bowl, or the bowl of your stand mixer, and beat on medium-high speed until light and fluffy, around 2 minutes.

-Add in the eggs and vanilla extract, scraping down the sides as necessary, and beat until well combined and smooth, around 1 minute on medium-high speed.
+Add in the eggs, scraping down the sides as necessary, and mix on med-high speed until well incorporated.

-Divide the mixture between your liners, filling each liner ¾ full.
-I use a 2tbsp cookie scoop to ensure even cupcakes.
+Divide the batter between your cupcake liners, filling them ¾ full.
+I use a 2tbsp cookie scoop to ensure evenly sized cupcakes.

-Place in the oven for 18-22 minutes, until risen, lightly golden and an inserted skewer into the centre comes out clean.
+Place in the oven for 18-22 minutes, until rise, lightly golden and an inserted skewer into the centre comes out clean.

-Transfer to a wire rack to cool as soon as possible to ensure cakes don’t peel away from the liners.
+Transfer the cupcakes to a wire rack to cool as soon as possible.
+I find that if you leave them in the cupcake tray the grease makes the liners peel away from the cake.

 Once cool, make the frosting: Place the butter, icing sugar, lime zest and lime juice into a large bowl, or the bowl of your stand mixer and mix on low-medium until the sugar starts to incorporate.